kjprice/Shell-Cheat-Sheet/README.md

-cat filename.txt # Prints entire contents of file to the screen more filename.txt # Provides VIM-like viewer to read file less filename.txt # Like "more" but allows you to go backwards
+cat filename.txt # Prints entire contents of file to the screen more filename.txt # Provides VIM-like viewer to read file less filename.txt # Like "more" but allows you to go backwards head -n 10 filename.txt # Prints top 10 lines of file tail -n 10 filename.txt # Prints bottom 10 lines of file tail -f filename.txt # Prints end of file and continuously prints any new additions to file
 ```